Hiwotgebre/First-Draft-Resume-with-HTML-CSS/README.md

-This is my first resume draft wire frame by using HTML and CSS.
-In this section I applied most of the element that i learned in class.
+This is my first resume draft wireframe using HTML and CSS.
+In this section, I applied most of the elements I learned in class.

+index.html
+style.css